What is a search engine API?

 Why are search engine APIs important for developers?

 Why would someone interact with a site like Bing or X via an API as opposed to the Bing website or the X app?
-It’s mainly developers who need to do this, and it’s mostly in order to build apps or software “on top of” another service.
+It’s mainly developers who do this, and it’s mostly in order to build apps or software “on top of” another service.
 In fact, APIs are a crucial, everyday tool for developers—if an app or website needs some sort of functionality that you don’t want to build from scratch, using an API is usually the best (or only) option.

 This is especially true for apps and sites that need search functionality.
 It’s extremely expensive and labor-intensive to start and run a search engine.
 Not to mention, Big Tech search engines like Google and Bing have several decades worth of a head start, so competing is always an uphill battle.
 Because it’s so difficult to start and operate a search engine, most search apps make the easy decision to do search via an API.